batteryshark/mcp-secrets/README.md

 ### SecretsManager Enhancement - User-Controlled Secret Confirmation

-Add a secrets option to always prompt when a certain secret is being used.
+Add a secrets flag to support confirmation when a secret is used at varying levels.

 **Implementation Concept:**
 - Opt-in feature controlled by a flag